alex-paterson/oldtrusty/README.md

 If `python` outside of virtualenv if python2.7, you can run `which python` to get the path. python2.7 is probably fine also.

-Then install dependencies with `pip install -r requirements.txt`
+Then with the virtualenv activated install dependencies with `pip install -r requirements.txt`

 Now you can run `python server.py` and `python client.py` without any missing dependencies.